Elder Abuse Information

 Email: letusno@dss.ca.gov

-IF ABUSE OCCURS IN SKILLED NURSING FACILITY (SNF)
+IF ABUSE OCCURS IN A SKILLED NURSING FACILITY (SNF)

 Report to the California Department of Public Health